w3c/wai-intro-atag/content/social-media.md

 ATAG covers the example scenarios above:

-* _Everyone Can Rely on your Tool_ &mdash; ATAG says: conforming to WCAG 2.0, following existing platform accessibility guidelines, and implementing communication with platform accessibility services facilitates access by all authors, including those using assistive technologies.
+* _Everyone can rely on your tool_ &mdash; ATAG says: conforming to WCAG 2.0, following existing platform accessibility guidelines, and implementing communication with platform accessibility services facilitates access by all authors, including those using assistive technologies.
-* _Everyone can Process Content at Their Own Pace_ &mdash; ATAG says: Some authors who have difficulty typing, operating the mouse, or processing information can be prevented from using systems with short time limits or that require fast reaction speeds.
+* _Everyone can read and process content at their own pace_ &mdash; ATAG says: Some authors who have difficulty typing, operating the mouse, or processing information can be prevented from using systems with short time limits or that require fast reaction speeds.
-* _The Tool helps create accessible multimedia_ &mdash; ATAG says: Assist authors with managing alternative content for non-text content.
+* _The tool helps create accessible multimedia_ &mdash; ATAG says: Assist authors with managing alternative content for non-text content.
 Ensure that documentation promotes the production of accessible content.

 And ATAG covers much more.